ecosense-au-dk/karibu-tutorial/quickstart.md

 Here you see that 77 documents have been stored in the EXMRE001 collection in the karibu database.
-That data ends in the karibu database was defined in the `mongo.properties` configuration; and the collection is defined by the *producer code* as explained in the [Hello World](helloworld.md) tutorial.
+That data ends in the karibu database as was defined in the `mongo.properties` configuration; and the collection is defined by the *producer code* as explained in the [Hello World](helloworld.md) tutorial.

 Code Walkthrough